-PSYCH 46 Abnormal Psychology 3 units 54 lecture hours
+PSYCH 46 Abnormal Psychology 3 Units

 This course introduces the scientific study of psychopathology and aberrant behaviors, broadly defined.
 Students will investigate abnormal behavior from a variety of perspectives such as biological, social, and cultural approaches.
 An integrative view of research in abnormal behavior and intervention and prevention strategies for psychological disorders will also be introduced.
 (L)